Quasicoherent sheaves for dagger analytic geometry: Pushforward with compact supports

+By naturality of the unit transformation $\operatorname{id} \to k_*k^*$ and the base-change of Proposition \ref{prop:lowershriekbasechange}, there is a commutative (fracture) square:

-where the first is induced by $h_! \to h_*$ and the second is the unit of the adjunction $\mathbf{L}h^* \dashv h_*$.
-Then by (i) and the functoriality of fibers this factors through $\operatorname{Fib}(M \to k_*\mathbf{L}k^*M) \to M$.
-Then to check that \eqref{eq:excision} is an isomorphism, it suffices to do so after applying $\mathbf{L}t^*$ for $t: X^\prime \to X$ ranging over an admissible affinoid covering.
+which yields a natural transformation To check that \eqref{eq:excisionFib} is an equivalence, it suffices to do so after applying $t^*$ for $t: X^\prime \to X$ ranging over an admissible affinoid covering.
 Since both sides commute with restrictions, this allows us to reduce the claim to the case where $X$ is affinoid.
 Then $V \subset X$ is a special admissible open subset in the sense of \cite{SchneiderPoints}.
 Then by \cite[Lemma 2.5.1]{vanderPutetale} there exists a finite affinoid cover $\{X_i\}_i$ of $X$ such that $X_i \cap V$ is a finite union of Weierstrass domains defined by invertible functions.
 Thus by the commutation with restrictions again, we may reduce to this case, i.e., $X$ is affinoid and $V \subset X$ is a finite union of Weierstrass domains defined by invertible functions.
 Let us say $V = \bigcup_{i=1}^m V_i$ and

 for functions $f_{i1}, \dots, f_{in_i}$ invertible on $V_i$.
 For $\varrho \in \sqrt{|K^\times|}, \varrho >1$, we set

 note that